 On the other hand, all-rounder / lightweight road bikes (with shallow wheels) are more responsive and give you a sense of responsiveness when you go out of the saddle when climbing.
 But they lack the momentum on flats.

-Ultimately, it will boil down to your riding style, the area you live in, and your geometry preference.
+Ultimately, it will depend on your riding style, the area you live in, and your geometry preference.

 Frame Material & Bike Weight

-Expect the weight of lightweight road bikes of around 6.8 kg and aero road bikes to be around 7.3 kg.
+Expect the weight of lightweight road bikes to be around 6.8 kg and aero road bikes to be around 7.3 kg.
 (Source)

 TIP: Learn more about road bike frame materials.